python/cpython/Doc/reference/datamodel.rst

    :meth:`__getattr__` is not called.
 (This is an intentional asymmetry between :meth:`__getattr__` and :meth:`__setattr__`.)
 This is done both for efficiency reasons and because otherwise :meth:`__getattr__` would have no way to access other attributes of the instance.
-Note that at least for instance variables, you can fake total control by not inserting any values in the instance attribute dictionary (but instead inserting them in another object).
+Note that at least for instance attributes, you can fake total control by not inserting any values in the instance attribute dictionary (but instead inserting them in another object).
 See the :meth:`__getattribute__` method below for a way to actually get total control